Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 1. Load your game.
 1. Go to the riften marketplace and allow Brynjolf to come up to you and start the conversation.
 1. Complete the marketplace quest by planting the ring on Brand-Shei.
-1. make a save.
+1. Make a save.
 1. Talk to Brynjolf once that is complete.

-at this point - check your journal to make sure if Loud and Clear has started.
+At this point - check your journal to make sure if Loud and Clear has started.
 If not - close skyrim, reopen skyim and load the save you made before handing the quest in.

 If Brynjolf is not at the ragged flagon when you get there for Loud and Clear